Now playing:

 Manufacturer

-dry, in
+Weight dry, in lbs.

 H.P.